Posted on January 4, 2014

 2 x 400g tins chopped tomatoes

 Combine the onion, celery, thyme and garlic with the olive oil and cook over a low heat in a large pot for 5 minutes or so, or until the onions are softened.
 Meanwhile, rinse the barley and drain and add to the pot.
 Then add all the other ingredients.
-Cook on a low simmer for about 45 minutes or until the barley seems cooked, with a little bite still in it.
+Cook on a low simmer, as stated in the Corrie Cooks blog, for about 45 minutes or until the barley seems cooked, with a little bite still in it.

 I served this with a bit of grilled chicken and steamed broccoli and a little feta cheese which had been marinated in olive oil and caraway seed.
 The pictures above don’t really do the meal justice, in fact it looks a bit like roadkill, but it tasted pretty good.